Social Interpretable Reinforcement Learning: Method

 \section{Method}

-As mentioned earlier, the proposed method, which we call Social Interpretable RL (SIRL), is a general approach composed of two phases: a collaborative phase, and an individual phase.
+The proposed method, which we call Social Interpretable RL (SIRL), is a general approach composed of two phases: a collaborative phase, and an individual phase.
 During the collaborative phase, the agents learn \emph{together} how to solve the problem.
 In the individual phase, instead, they interact \emph{separately} with the environment, with the goal of refining their policies.
 Our approach, applied to IRL, is summarized graphically in \Cref{fig:mainfig}.

-The rationale of our proposal is to exploit the possibility of off-policy algorithms to learn from transitions that are not strictly related to the policy of the agents.
-We divide the IRL problem into two subproblems, namely: \begin{enumerate}[leftmargin=*,label={Subproblem (\arabic*):}] \item partitioning the state space ($\mathcal{S}$) into semantically similar groups of states; \item finding the optimal action for each partition defined in the previous step. \end{enumerate} We solve this problem using a two-level optimization approach.
-Subproblem (1) is solved by using the Grammatical Evolution (GE) algorithm \cite{goos_grammatical_1998} in an outer optimization loop to search for DTs that perform good partitions of $\mathcal{S}$, while Subproblem (2) is solved by performing Q-learning \cite{watkins1989learning} (i.e., in an optimization inner loop) on the leaves of each DT.
+Basically, the rationale of our proposal is to exploit the possibility of off-policy algorithms to learn from transitions that are not strictly related to the policy of the agents.
+In order to do that, we extend the method from \cite{custode2023evolutionary} by implementing a social learning mechanism in the evaluation loop.
+The method from \cite{custode2023evolutionary} divides the IRL problem into two subproblems, namely: \begin{enumerate}[leftmargin=*,label={(\arabic*)}] \item partitioning the state space ($\mathcal{S}$) into semantically similar groups of states; \item finding the optimal action for each partition defined in the previous step. \end{enumerate} In \cite{custode2023evolutionary}, the problem is solved by using a two-level optimization approach.
+Subproblem (1) is solved by using Grammatical Evolution (GE) \cite{goos_grammatical_1998} in an outer loop to search for DTs that perform satisfactory partitions of $\mathcal{S}$, while subproblem (2) is solved by performing Q-Learning \cite{watkins1989learning} (i.e., in an inner loop) on the leaves of each DT.

-As for Subproblem (1), GE is used to create the \emph{inner structure} of a DT (i.e., a tree with ``empty'' leaves) that allows decomposing the state space in a useful way, based on the outcome of the inner loop (that is executed during the evaluation of candidate solutions).
-GE is an evolutionary search technique that can generate structures defined by grammars defined in the Backus-Naur form.
-In our case, our grammar defines all the possible DT structures, by mixing nodes and leaves.
-For more details on the grammar used in our experiments, please refer to the Supplementary Material.